-In a study evaluating the potential effects of plant protection products at realistic worst-case exposure rates,
+In a study evaluating the potential effects of plant protection products at worst-case exposure rates under field conditions,

 No adverse effects on adult bees or bee brood development were observed in any of the glyphosate-treated colonies.

 Glyphosate products have been extensively tested in the laboratory and in the field to evaluate potential toxicity to honey bees.
-This extensive testing has found that glyphosate products pose no acute or chronic adverse effects to honey bees.3,4,5 For example, a comprehensive study by Thompson et al (2014) found no adverse effects on adult bee survival or bee brood survival or development in honeybee colonies treated with glyphosate at levels that exceed environmentally realistic exposures.
+This extensive testing has found, when used according to the label, that glyphosate products pose no acute or chronic adverse effects to honey bees.3,4,5 For example, a comprehensive study by Thompson et al (2014) found no adverse effects on adult bee survival or bee brood survival or development in honeybee colonies treated with glyphosate, even at levels that exceed environmentally realistic exposures.

 In addition, regulatory authorities, such as the European Food Safety Authority (EFSA)6 and the U.S. Environmental Protection Agency (EPA)7, conduct comprehensive evaluations to ensure crop protection products, such as glyphosate, can be used safely for the environment.
 As part of this process, the regulatory authorities specifically evaluate the potential for effects on non-target organisms, including honey bees.7 Regulatory authorities only approve products that pose no unreasonable risk to the environment.